Online Trade Schools with Roofing Programs: How to Choose

-Like many building professions, roofing is primarily learned through hands-on experience as an apprentice.
+Like many construction professions, roofing is primarily learned through hands-on experience as an apprentice.
 Students generally initiate these apprenticeships through a school with a roofing program or directly with a local roofers' union.
 In many instances, unions will arrange coursework for students to complete as part of their apprenticeship; conversely, many school-based programs will work with local unions to coordinate apprenticeships.
 Students looking to work with a union should look up local builders' associations or the local chapter of United Union of Roofers, Waterproofers, and Allied Workers.

 List of Construction Programs

-These programs are not available online, requiring as much 5,500 hours of on-the-job training.
+These programs are not available online, requiring as much as 5,500 hours of on-the-job training.
 Some programs include approximately 144 hours of in-classroom training, depending upon the school.
-Most apprenticeships are paid, with some unions giving student incremental raises in line with the completion of coursework or other milestones.
+Most apprenticeships are paid, with some unions giving incremental raises in line with the completion of coursework or other milestones.
 Participants in apprenticeships learn about:

 - Installing shingles, metal and other roofing materials